 One of the things you think when you are pregnant is how many weeks or months you are currently carrying your child.
 Traditionally, if you go to a check-up, the doctor would say that you are 5 or 6 weeks pregnant.
 But how do you know how many months it is?
 If you are 23 weeks pregnant, how many months is the equivalent of that?
-Fortunately for you, I will share in this article the equivalence of 23 weeks to months.
+Fortunately for you, I will share the equivalence of 23 weeks to months in this article.

 Pregnancy is one of the most delicate states of motherhood.
-There are a lot of things you should remember for yourself and your baby.
+There are many things you should remember for yourself and your baby.
 You should always check on what week or month you are in your pregnancy, and sometimes it’s confusing to make conversions of the numbers.
 But how do you know what you have to do if you are on your 23rd week?

 If You Are 23 Weeks Pregnant Then You Are….

-Normally, pregnancy is counted with weeks and not months.
+Usually, pregnancy is counted with weeks and not months.
 For first-time moms, probably like you, you’d find this very confusing.
-Especially if you are 23 weeks pregnant, the number 23 is too much to think in weeks when you can just convert it to months.
+Especially if you are 23 weeks pregnant, the number 23 is too much to think of in weeks when you can convert it to months.

-If you would think of it, in 1 month there are 4 weeks.
+If you think of it, in 1 month there are four weeks.
 So if you are currently in your 23rd week, you are in the 6th month of your pregnancy.
 Why?
 Let’s break that down.
-Take a look at the figure below to fully understand it.
+Please take a look at the figure below to understand it fully.
 Every trimester there is a corresponding month and week.

-So basically, when you are in your first trimester, the first 4 weeks are your 1st month of pregnancy.
-In your 5ht to 8th week, you are 2 months pregnant.
+So basically, when you are in your first trimester, the first four weeks are your 1st month of pregnancy.
+In your 5ht to 8th week, you are two months pregnant.
 The 9-13 weeks of your pregnancy are equivalent to your 3rd month.

 In your second trimester, the 14-17 weeks of your pregnancy are your 4th month, the 18th to 21st week is your 5th month.
 The answer to the question we are addressing in this article is that your 22nd to 26th week of pregnancy (23rd week included) is the 6th month of your pregnancy.